Unifying Hamilton-Jacobi Reachability and Reinforcement Learning: HJB reachability and RL Equivalence

-\begin{pf} By Lemmas~\ref{lem:num_mono_stable}--\ref{lem:num_consistency}, the numerical scheme is monotone, stable, and consistent with the forward HJB.
-Since the forward HJB is proper for $\lambda>0$, comparison holds for bounded viscosity solutions, and the Barles--Souganidis theorem \cite{barles1991convergence} yields local uniform convergence of $W^\sigma$ to the unique viscosity solution, which is $W_\lambda$. \end{pf}
+where $W_\lambda$ is the unique bounded viscosity solution of the forward HJB. \end{theorem} \begin{proofver} \begin{pf} By Lemmas shown in Appendix~\ref{lem:num_mono_stable_appen}-\ref{lem:num_consistency_appen}, the numerical scheme is monotone, stable, and consistent with the forward HJB.
+Since the forward HJB is proper for $\lambda>0$, comparison holds for bounded viscosity solutions, and the Barles Souganidis theorem \cite{barles1991convergence} yields local uniform convergence of $W^\sigma$ to the unique viscosity solution, which is $W_\lambda$. \end{pf} \end{proofver} \begin{ideaver} \begin{pf} The numerical scheme is can be shown to be monotone, stable, and consistent with the forward HJB (for further detail see the arXiv version of the paper \cite{solanki2026formalizingrelationshiphamiltonjacobireachability}).
+Since the forward HJB is proper for $\lambda>0$, comparison holds for bounded viscosity solutions, and the Barles Souganidis theorem \cite{barles1991convergence} yields local uniform convergence of $W^\sigma$ to the unique viscosity solution, which is $W_\lambda$. \end{pf} \end{ideaver}

 Thus we have that the discrete RL Bellman update \eqnref{eq:Bellman_forward_def} is a provably consistent, monotone, stable approximation of the forward \ac{hjb}.
 Value iteration converges (for $\lambda>0$) to $W_\lambda$, and as the step $\sigma\to0$ the discrete fixed points $W^\sigma$ converge to the viscosity solution of the PDE.